-- If available, take a copy of a valid EHIC (both sides) or PRC or S1 or S2 - If available, take a copy of the patient's passport (including page stamped with a visa) and any other ID, i.e. driving license, utility bill etc. (with an address). - Continue with treatment but inform clinical staff that patient maybe an overseas visitor. - Inform the Overseas Visitors Team by email at: sfh-tr.overseas.visitors@nhs.net\who will arrange collection of copies of all documents.
+- If available, take a copy of a valid EHIC or PRC or S1 or S2 - If available, take a copy of the patient's passport and any other ID, i.e. driving license, utility bill etc. (with an address). - Continue with treatment but inform clinical staff that patient maybe an overseas visitor. - Inform the Overseas Visitors Team by email at: sfh-tr.overseas.visitors@nhs.net who will arrange collection of copies of all documents.